 - Do you want children?

-- If we decide to, how many children do we want?
+- If you decide to, how many children do you both want?

 - What are your expectations about work and family when children come along?

 When you marry someone, you are marrying into a new family.
 Managing expectations around in-laws helps protect the boundaries of a marriage.
-Premarital counselling opens up questions such as:
+Pre-marriage counselling opens up questions such as:

 - How would you describe your family in terms of closeness?

 - What do you like or dislike about your family?

 - How much time will you spend with your in-laws?